 The vision is to improve understanding and application of artificial intelligence to pursue improved outcome in clinical medicine and healthcare.
 The mission is to maintain and advance knowledge and expertise in artificial intelligence and human cognition in clinical medicine and health care by certifying clinicians, healthcare professionals, and students as well as data scientists and other stakeholders who meet the standards of knowledge.

-A distinguished ABAIM multidisciplinary board of officers and leads with a 50-member group of advisors (covering subspecialties of clinical medicine, areas of artificial intelligence, or both) was convened for the nascent American Board of Artificial Intelligence in Medicine (ABAIM).
+A distinguished multidisciplinary board of officers and leads with a group of advisors comprised of 50+ members (covering subspecialties of clinical medicine, areas of artificial intelligence, or both) was convened for the nascent American Board of Artificial Intelligence in Medicine (ABAIM).
 The advisory group will guide to ABAIM board to execute the strategy to accomplish the vision and mission of the ABAIM.

 This course is designed especially for clinicians and healthcare workers as well as students and trainees with little or no background in computer programming, data science, or artificial intelligence as well as data scientists and AI experts who do not have intimate clinical knowledge as we cover many areas in the domains of clinical medicine and artificial intelligence.

-This course and assessment with certification is designed for everyone in this domain, with many topics relevant for data scientists in this domain (please see agenda).
+This course and assessment with certification is designed for everyone in this domain, with many topics relevant for data scientists in this domain.

-The Assessment will consist of 100 multiple-choice questions to be answered in 2 hours.
-Upon successful completion of this assessment with a score commensurate with passing (to be determined), the certification will be awarded.
+The Educational Certification assessment will consist of 110 multiple-choice questions to be answered in 2 hours.
+Upon successful completion of this assessment with a score of at least 70, the ABAIM Educational Certification will be awarded.

-There will be a monthly or quarterly (depending on class size) two-day review course and recommended textbooks as well as suggested videos and articles.
-An ABAIM certification question and answer book is available to attendees.
-There will be a mini pre- and post-course assessment before and after the review course in preparation for the ABAIM Assessment and Certification.
+There is a monthly two-day review course and recommended textbooks as well as suggested videos and articles.
+A study guide is also available to Review Course attendees.
+There is a mini pre- and post-course assessment before and after the Review Course in preparation for the ABAIM Educational Certification.

-There is a plan for this certification process to lead to board certification for clinicians and other healthcare professionals as a subarea of excellence in healthcare in the future (similar to board certification in informatics).
-In addition, there is interest in educational and professional development towards specialized training in the form of fellowship in artificial intelligence in medicine and healthcare.
+There is interest in educational and professional development towards specialized training in the form of fellowship in artificial intelligence in medicine and healthcare.